What type of content do you primarily create?

 Once you enter a username and password, click the purple “Next Step” button.

-4. Set up account Two-Factor Authentication (2FA)
+4. Set up two-factor authentication (2FA)

 Now, you’ll set up your account verification.
 This helps keep your account secure.
 You can choose to use your phone number or email for two-factor authentication.